The GFMI Futures and Forwards Course

 Course Sessions

-- Session 1: Futures and Forwards will cover the brief history of futures contracts, the features and characteristics of cash, futures and forwards markets, and highlighting their differences.
+- Session 1: Overview of Futures and Forwards will cover the brief history of futures contracts, the features and characteristics of cash, futures and forwards markets, and highlighting their differences.
 Over the counter, or OTC, transactions and futures exchanges will be defined, as well as the payoff profile of long and short positions.
 A review of the different asset classes that underlie various futures contracts, different market participants, and the different global futures exchanges will be identified.

 - Session 3: Pricing Futures and Forwards will teach participants to identify components of the forward/futures price, calculate a forward price, and define forward curves.
 A discussion on the economic and political variables that impact price will also occur.